DtC Shipping Essentials: Brand Label Registration

 State brand label registration requirements

-Most states also have their own brand label registrations, which are often required for three-tier distribution, so suppliers should be generally aware of such processes.
+Most states also have their own brand label registrations, which are often required for three-tier distribution.
+While most states require brand registration to sell to local wholesalers, many of them waive the requirement for DtC shippers.
+However, there are plenty of states that still do need a brand registration prior to shipping, so DtC shippers should make sure to look into any such requirement when they are entering a new state.
 State brand label registrations typically require providing a COLA (except of course when a COLA is unavailable) and paying a fee.

-Retailers should note that they are generally exempted as they lack the proper ownership or authorization needed to register brand labels.
-However, there are some states that require retailers to have written authorization from the brand owner to ship a product direct-to-consumer.
+Retailers should note that they are generally exempt from brand registrations as they lack the proper ownership or authorization needed to register brand labels.
+However, there are some states that require retailers to have written authorization from the brand owner to ship a product direct to-consumer.
 Retailers shipping alcohol DtC should be aware of states that require them to get authorization from brand owners to conduct DtC shipping in that state.
-For example, Virginia requires retailers to have permission from brand owners to sell in Virginia.
+For example, Virginia requires retailers to have written permission from brand owners to ship their products DtC in Virginia.

 Take Action